ahaggart/BeeF/README.md

 * NOT: logical not of the current cell ```>^[-]^<[ [-]->_+^- ] + >__```
     * use the right adjacent cell as scratch space loop condition

+***

+## TODO

+* Fix all the other READMEs
+* Compiler refinement.
+More on this in the `lang` directory.
+    * Parser overhaul
+    * Fix scoping issues
+    * More features
+* Virtual machine improvement.
+    * memory-mapped syscalls
+    * more VM assertions for catching errors
+* Processor improvement
+    * Branch Target Buffer for `[`s
+    * Wider address space
+    * Memory Management Unit
+    * priviledged modes
+    * memory-mapped devices
+    * Interrupt and Exception support
+* Standard library development
+    * Build core bindings and functions into compiler
+    * Expand `common.cow` with more design patterns
+    * Support for more data structures
+    * Memory management module
+    * Kernel? needs MMU
+* Remove or reorganize project files used for class.